Diel protein-level regulation of plant cell processes

 Targeted characterization of PTM modifying enzymes

 Despite the identification of 1000s of PTM modified proteins, there remains a large gap in our understanding of which PTM modifying enzymes specifically catalyze which PTM events.
-Using a suite of functional genomic tools in combination with targeted proteomics, biochemistry and molecular biology our research efforts look to connect PTM modifying enzymes with specific substrates.
+Using functional genomic tools in combination with quantitative proteomics, biochemistry and molecular biology our research efforts look to connect PTM modifying enzymes with specific substrates.